 For the utmost comfort and an improved chance of sleeping you will need to come prepared.
 Pack a travel pillow or head restraint.
 Test out a few varieties before purchasing, some people swear by the inflatable neck pillows while others find them too hard and prefer the soft type.

-If you have any pre-existing conditions make sure that you are adequately prepared well before you flight.
-Notify the airline prior to your flight if you will require any assistance such as: wheelchairs, oxygen (even if taking your own) and advise of any acute allergic reactions you might have (eg. peanuts etc.).
+If you have any pre-existing conditions make sure that you are adequately prepared well before your flight.
+Notify the airline prior to your flight if you will require any assistance such as: wheelchairs, oxygen (even if taking your own), and advise of any acute allergic reactions you might have (eg. peanuts, etc.).
 Pack any prescription medication into a clear Ziploc bag or see-through container and notify the staff when you check in.

 There’s a reason you feel thirsty on a flight.
 The pressurized air in the cabin contains very little humidity so you will need to take steps to protect yourself from the dry air while onboard.
 Use eye drops whenever your eyes feel dry and consider a saline nasal gel on your next flight if you notice that your nostrils feel uncomfortable breathing the dry air.

 Drink lots of water as mentioned previously and moisturize your face and hands whenever you visit the bathroom to keep them from drying out.